 About the Program:

-Any sophomore or junior woman majoring in biology, chemistry, environmental science, or physics and enrolled full time in the College of Liberal Arts at Willamette University is eligible for consideration to receive the scholarship for the following academic year.
-Applicants must have a cumulative college grade point average of 3.00 or higher and must be in residence for the full academic year.
-Scholars are eligible to apply to participate in the program for a second year.
+Any current (2021-2022) sophomore or junior woman majoring in biology, chemistry, environmental science, or physics and enrolled full time in the College of Arts & Sciences at Willamette University is eligible for consideration to receive the scholarship for the following academic year.
+Applicants must have a cumulative college grade point average of 3.00 or higher and must be in residence for the fall of the 2021-2022 academic year.
+Current scholars are eligible to apply to participate in the program for a second year.

-Scholars will be required to participate in a mentored summer research experience and a service learning course, Science Communication and Outreach, in which students will share their knowledge and enthusiasm for the sciences with other young people.
-Through the outreach program, each scholar will be responsible for developing, with a partner, hands-on science activities in her field of science, to be presented to elementary and middle schools in the area during the fall semester.
+Scholars will be required to participate in a mentored summer research experience and a service-learning course, Science Communication and Outreach, in which students will share their knowledge and enthusiasm for the sciences with other young people.
+Through the outreach program, each scholar will be responsible for developing, with a partner, hands-on science activities in her field of science, to be presented to elementary and middle schools in the area during the fall semester 2021.

-- Scholars will participant in nine week mentored summer research project.
+- Scholars will participate in a nine-week mentored summer research project.

 - During the fall semester, all scholars are required to register for and attend a 0.5 credit course that meets weekly for three hours to organize and plan the group’s hands-on lessons.
 Scholars will also periodically visit the elementary schools outside of the class meeting time.